-I received the GlobeIn Artisan Box is a monthly subscription box featuring handmade, ethically sourced products from makers around the world.
+I received the GlobeIn Artisan Box for free for review purposes.
+All opinions are my own.
+This post also appears on A Year of Boxes.
+GlobeIn Artisan Box is a monthly subscription box featuring handmade, ethically sourced products from makers around the world.
 Each Premium Box is curated around a theme and for December it’s Celebrate.
-I shared the box with my mom, who agreed to help me show it to you. … What’s in December’s GlobeIn Artisan Box
+I shared the box with my mom, who agreed to help me show it to you.

+Quarto Publishing sent me a copy of She Sheds Style in exchange for an honest review.
+So here’s what I think.
 With a backyard not much bigger than a postage stamp we don’t have room for a shed, but if we did I would love to turn it into a little refuge I could call my own, aka a she shed.
 It would be light and bright with all the mod cons (I BIRTHED TWO BABIES ALLOW ME HIGH-SPEED INTERNET AND WIFI) and space to blog, shoot flatlays, and stretch out with a book.
 Which might seem like a tall order but people do it.
 We saw that in Erika Kotite’s first book, She Sheds: A Room of Your Own, which introduced us to artists, yogis, gardeners and others who have turned tiny structures into spaces to work, dream and treasure.
-Now in her new book, She Sheds Style: Make Your Space Your Own, Erika shows us how to plan and style our sheds (real or imagined) so that they reflect our own design sensibilities. … She Sheds Style: Make Your Space Your Own by Erika Kotite + Win a copy!
+Now in her new book, She Sheds Style: Make Your Space Your Own, Erika shows us how to plan and style our sheds (real or imagined) so that they reflect our own design sensibilities.